section-engineering-education/engineering-education/content/articles/graphs-in-data-structure -using _c++/index.md

 The adjacency matrix offers constant-time access (O(1)) to detect if two nodes have an edge.
 The adjacency matrix has a space complexity of O(V)<sup>2</sup>.

 * **Adjacency List**
-An adjacency list is another way to represent a graph.
-An adjacency list is a collection of distinct lists in an array A. Each element of the array A<sub>i</sub> is a list containing all of the vertices next to vertex i.
+It is a most common way of representing a graph when we implement it in our code.
+An adjacency list is a collection of distinct lists in an array A. Every node of a graph A<sub>i</sub> is a list which hold all the values of the vertices next to vertex i.

-In the case of a weighted graph, the weight or cost of the edge is stored in the list alongside the vertex using pairs.
+If we have a weighted graph we store the cost with the vertex using pairs you will get better understanding when we implement it in our code.
 If vertex j is in list A<sub>i</sub>, vertex i will be in list A<sub>j</sub> in an undirected graph.

-The space complexity of the adjacency list is O(V + E), since information in the adjacency list is only stored for edges that exist in the graph.
+Due to the fact that information in the adjacency list is only stored for edges that exist in the graph, its space complexity is O(V + E).
 Representation of an undirected graph,

 * G is an undirected graph with 5 vertices and 7 edges.